-- Early on she "set her cap" at Henry Fuseli and convinced herself the feelings were mutual "but his heart, unfortunately, had already been deeply pierced by Angelica Kaufman." - Fuseli was born in Zürich, Switzerland and his father was a portrait and landscape painter.
+- Fuseli was born in Zürich, Switzerland and his father was a portrait and landscape painter.
 However, Fuseli was intended for the Church and had an excellent classical education.
 In 1766 he became a travelling tutor and returned to England in 1767 aged 26.
 He heard rumour of a new society that would by endorsed by royalty and this inclined him to become an artist.
 He took his amateur drawings to Reynolds who was so full of praise that Fuseli started practicing drawing at every opportunity and soon with Reynolds further encouragement took up oil painting.
-His first oil painting was a history painting that was purchased by the Countess of Guilford.[3] - In 1770 he made an art pilgrimage to Italy and returned to England in 1779 and Mary was still unmarried.
-He was inclined to fall in love with the next woman he met and he was annoyed at this time because his father in Zurich had refused to allow him to marry a young lady he was madly in love with.
-He did not relent regarding Mary although he married no one else for nine years.
-Mary was still comparatively young, only 35 or 36 and a jolly and agreeable woman.
-She did not compare with the "dreamy, half-angelic, adored"
+His first oil painting was a history painting that was purchased by the Countess of Guilford.[3] - He produced no landscapes-"Damn Nature! she always puts me out" was his characteristic exclamation-and painted only two portraits.